Digital Identity Anchor - Legal Meaning and Data Structure

 1. Separation of Concerns: Global vs. Local Management

-To maintain system resilience, Registrars must distinguish between their Operational Key (stored in the GRID) and the DIAs they issue (stored locally or held by the subject).
+To maintain system resilience, Registrars must distinguish between their Operational Key (the public key of which is stored in the GRID) and the DIAs they issue (stored locally or held by the subject).

 -